 If you are a complete beginner – it gets more complicated – you might like Ubuntu’s ease of use once you get past the learning curve, or you might prefer Linux Mint for its familiar interface.

 Linux Mint vs Ubuntu – Conclusion

 Reading this piece should make you realize, though – the choice of Linux is not limited to these two distros.
 If you are not satisfied with either of them – go with something that you might be comfortable with.
-There are hundreds of choices and Canonical themselves make three different versions of Ubuntu with different desktop shells.
+There are hundreds of choices and Canonical themselves make three different versions of Ubuntu, the Ubuntu alternatives with different desktop shells.
 Linux is all about choice and giving you the flexibility to do what you want – this does mean you will have to learn to tweak and adapt the system to your needs.